How To Borrow More Money Using Other Income Sources

-Whether you’re planning to buy your first home or investment property, or just want to upgrade to a larger dwelling, then it’s essential to maximise your borrowing capacity by fully considering all your income sources.
+Whether you’re planning to buy your first home or investment property, or just want to upgrade to a larger dwelling, when you need to maximise your borrowing capacity it’s important to consider all your income sources.

 Banks and other lenders assess your supplementary income streams quite differently to your base salary.
 And each bank employs their own unique set of policies and criteria to determine how much they’re willing to lend.